What Are My Mesothelioma Treatment Options?

 According to the National Cancer Institute (NCI), patients with peritoneal mesothelioma who receive cytoreduction with HIPEC may survive up to 7 years or more after diagnosis.

-Chemotherapy is used most often for patients with pleural or peritoneal mesothelioma.
-For patients with pericardial mesothelioma, chemotherapy has shown mixed results.
+Chemotherapy is most commonly used for patients with pleural or peritoneal mesothelioma.
+Chemotherapy has shown mixed results in patients with pericardial mesothelioma.

-Cancer centers with experience treating mesothelioma patients will know the best chemotherapy medication(s) for your specific condition, all while helping you stay comfortable during the process.
+Cancer centers with experience treating mesothelioma patients will be able to administer the best chemotherapy medication(s) for your specific condition and help you stay comfortable during the chemotherapy process.

 “Chemotherapy is a scary term.
 Experienced centers are going to be very good at all the supportive care measures — the things that help you feel better.”